carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

 ```

-All of the parameters I have gathered into the tokens list and, when the blocksize has been met, are written to the tokens.txt file.
+All of the parameters I gather into the tokens list and, when the blocksize has been met, the list of lists is written to the tokens.txt file.
+The WriteToDatabase() definition is then used to upload the data (at this point in the tokens text file) to the SQL database.

 ```python
             tokens.append((lonlat,pixel,landclass,sample))